 Historically, there was some debate whether the beneficiary of an estate was required to use, for income tax basis purposes, the values shown on the estate tax return, or whether the beneficiary could produce evidence to overcome those values.
 See, for example, Rev. Ruling 54-97, 1954-1 C.B.
 113. Effective for estate tax returns filed after July 31, 2015, beneficiaries of estates and trusts are now required to use a basis that does not exceed the value as finally determined for federal estate tax purposes. §1014(f) (§2004(a) P.L.
 114-41).
-Penalties apply to violations of this consistency provision by a beneficiary, including the 20% accuracy-related penalty.

-66662.
-This new consistency requirement applies only to those assets whose inclusion in the estate actually increased the estate tax liability.
-1014(f)(2).
+Penalties apply to violations of this consistency provision by a beneficiary, including the 20% accuracy-related penalty. §6662.
+This new consistency requirement applies only to those assets whose inclusion in the estate actually increased the estate tax liability. §1014(f)(2).

 In order to encourage beneficiaries to comply with new §1014(f), fiduciaries who file estate tax returns after July 31, 2015, are now required to report valuation (basis) information to the beneficiaries and to the IRS within thirty days after filing an estate tax return. §6035 (§2004(b) P.L.
 114-41).
 The IRS has issued a new Form 8971 to be used for reporting basis information, along with instructions for the form.
 The form requires a separate Schedule A for each beneficiary to be attached to the Form 8971 and to be supplied to each beneficiary, showing exactly what assets were acquired from the estate by each beneficiary.
 Each beneficiary will receive his or her own Schedule A, but the beneficiaries will not receive a copy of Form 8971, nor will they receive the Schedules A that pertain to any of the other beneficiaries.
-The Form 8971 is to be filed with the IRS, along with copies of all of the Schedules A.
+The Form 8971 is to be filed with the IRS, along with copies of all of the Schedules A. Although the form was originally required to be filed in Cincinnati, in 2020 the address listed in the instructions was changed to Florence KY.

-This basis information reporting requirement does not apply to estate tax returns filed solely for the purpose of electing portability under $\S2010(c)(4)$.
-Reg. $\S1.6035-1(a)(2)$.
+This basis information reporting requirement does not apply to estate tax returns filed solely for the purpose of electing portability under §2010(c)(4).
+Reg. §1.6035-1(a)(2).
 With the doubling of the estate tax exemption effective January 1, 2018, through December 31, 2025, it seems likely that the number of federal estate tax returns filed (both regular returns and portability returns) will dramatically decrease beginning in 2018.
 As a result, the number of Forms 8971 filed will likely also decrease.